Aliraaaa4/Aliraaaa4/README.md

 I am an **AI Engineer & Researcher** and an M.Sc.
 Computer Engineering student at **Iran University of Science and Technology (IUST)**.

-I work at the intersection of **Machine Learning research and practical AI engineering**, focusing on building reliable and intelligent systems.
+I work at the intersection of **Machine Learning research and practical AI engineering**, focusing on building reliable and intelligent AI systems.

 My interests include: